manlius/muxViz/README.md

     #install GDAL
     sudo apt-get install libgdal1-dev libproj-dev

-Finally, if your system has a working installation of Octave, R and GDAL, you can download the last version of muxViz, unzip it and type the following within R environment:
+Finally, if your system has a working installation of Octave, R and GDAL, you can download the last version of muxViz, unzip it, go into the unzipped folder and type the following within R environment:

 	source('muxVizGUI.R')

 This should be enough.
 The script will check for the required packages and will try to automatically install the missing ones.
 The whole process might take a few minutes, the first time you run muxViz.

+##### Troubleshooting

+Please, if you have any problem during the installation of muxViz, visit the dedicated [Google Group](https://groups.google.com/forum/#!forum/muxviz) or check the TROUBLESHOOTING.md file before asking for help: you might find the solution faster.

+If you find a smart solution to an installation/usage issue, feel free to send me an email and I will add your solution to the TROUBLESHOOTING.md file.

 ### Gallery